SMSpp-Project/tools/tssb_solver/ldld/README.md

-`run-campaign` runs one method on one instance per process, one at a time, and starts a run only when the load of the machine is below `QUIET`; it writes one line per run in `runs.csv`, with the load at the start and at the end, and a run is skipped if it is already there, so that an interrupted campaign is resumed by launching it again.
-The times of the paper are taken on an otherwise idle machine: a run whose load at the end is above `QUIET` is not a measure, and `plot_ldld.py` leaves it out.
+`run-campaign` runs one method on one instance per process, one at a time, and starts a run only when the load of the machine is below `QUIET`; it writes one line per run in `runs.csv`, with the load at the start and the average number of cores the other processes kept busy during the run (the CPU time of the machine minus that of the run, over its wall-clock time), and a run is skipped if it is already there, so that an interrupted campaign is resumed by launching it again.
+The times of the paper are taken on an otherwise idle machine: a run during which the other processes kept more than `QUIET` cores busy is not a measure, it is run again when the campaign is launched again, and `plot_ldld.py` leaves it out.
 Before two methods are compared, `REPS=2` measures the noise, i.e., each method against itself.

 A single run is